 » Learn More: The Definitive Guide to Onboarding [Free Download]

 A key point is making sure your work environment is safe for employees and meets federal and local regulations.

 Your work environment must comply with the Occupational Safety and Health Act (OSHAct) as well as outline policies for behaviors to stay in compliance:

 - Safety: This includes creating an emergency action plan, identifying emergency exits and routes, providing first aid and medical supplies, and keeping the work environment safe.

 - Behavior: This includes policies on equal employment opportunity in the workplace as well as sexual harassment policies.

-- Pay structure: Determine a company pay structure that is competitive and fair based on an evaluation of your market.
+- Compensation Strategy: Determine a company pay structure that is competitive and fair based on an evaluation of your market.
 Learn how to create a competitive pay structure in a changing economy here.

-Employee grievances can and do happen.
-Your best approach to any situation is having established policies in place to handle complaints.
+An HR department can help you establish policies before complaints occur, so you'll be ready to handle them.
 Prepare to address any employee concerns by outlining your business’s standard of conduct, creating a plan to address issues, and establishing a system for gathering employee feedback.